-The Omicron VOC (B.1.1.529) was first identified in southern Africa during November 2021.
-It carries an unprecedented number of mutations on the genome (>50), with most being on the gene coding for the Spike protein (>30) and in particular within the receptor binding domain ( $\geq$ 15).
+The Omicron VOC (B.1.1.529) was first identified in southern Africa during November 2021 with an unprecedented number of mutations (>50 genomic, >30 on in the spike protein).
 These mutations are associated with both immune escape and/or increased transmissibility, conferring this variant a growth advantage.
-It has split into 5 sublineages: BA.1-5, with BA.1 giving rise to a further sublineage, BA.1.1.
+It has split into 5 sublineages: BA.1-5.
+All BA.X sublineages share most Spike RBD mutations, but significant differences are seen in the N-terminus (affecting antibody recognition).

-By week 9 (28-February to 6-March 2022) BA.2 was dominant in Switzerland, although BA.1 was initially the most common sub-variant.
-BA.2 has a unique set of N-terminal Spike mutations compared to BA.1; but the two sublineages share most RBD mutations.
-BA.2 also has mutations that alter glycosylation (affecting immunogenicity).
-BA.3 is rare and never achieved widespread circulation.
-BA.4 and 5 were first detected in South Africa at the start of April, and appear to be displacing BA.2.
+By week 9 (28-February to 6-March 2022) BA.2 was dominant in Switzerland.
+BA.4 and 5 were first detected in South Africa at the start of April, and rapidly displaced BA.2 there.
 Notably, BA.4 and BA.5 have identical spike proteins (differing in mutations outside of Spike), that differ significantly from BA.1 but differ from BA.2's spike protein by only a few mutations.
 Both BA.4 and BA.5 contain the L452R mutation in their RBD, which is also found in Delta, and has been associated with both increased ACEII affinity and decreased neutralization by mAbs/poly-clonal sera.